Police-Involved-Deaths-CA/Data/index.md

 ## Increasing Police Violence in Canada

-There has been an increasing trend in deaths at the hands of Canadian Police over recent years.
-This may be partly an result of greater access to information, but it is also probable that Canadian Police *are* becoming more violent.
+There has been an alarming increase in deaths at the hands of Canadian Police over recent years.

 <img src='docs/images/Annual.png' width='600'>